tsgates/arch-wiki-markdown/wiki/Samsung_NC20.md

 Installed using USB-stick and downloaded packages from web directly using LAN-cable (works out of the box).

-If you find that your screen displays a test pattern cycling through solid colours on boot, you may need to add modprobe.blacklist=viafb to the kernel command line.
+Note:If you find that your screen displays a test pattern cycling through solid colours on boot (screen flickering), you need to add modprobe.blacklist=viafb to the kernel command line.

 Graphics
 ========